|

 holographic sound stage.
 Bass and dynamics with this combination

-part from the coherency.
+part from the linearity.

 I’ve